Lydorn/mapalignment/README.md

 The docker image
 [lydorn/anaconda-tensorflow-geo](docker/lydorn/anaconda-tensorflow-geo) has all the needed dependencies.
 See the instructions in the [docker](docker) folder to install docker and build that image.
+One the Docker image is built on your system, you can launch one container to execute all the code from this repository.

 ### Quickstart